APSPDCL and TSSPDCL Websites and Electricity Bill SMS are not in Telugu

 TTD Website not in Telugu

-Tirumala Tirupati Devasthanams, TTD, is having a website www.tirumala.org and is being maintained in English only.
-Any one knowing only Telugu is at loss and they have to depend on other people to know the schemes and program.
+Tirumala Tirupati Devasthanams, TTD, is having a website www.tirumala.org and being maintained in English only.
+Any one knowing only Telugu is at loss and they have to depend on other people to know the schemes and programs.
 And even Darshanam ( Darshan as mentioned by TTD) pages are fully in English and they have not provided even one line guidance in Telugu.
-This shows how TTD is acting against the development of Telugu.
+This shows how TTD is ignoring the use of Telugu.

 The authorities should immediately create the site in Telugu version just like Central Government sites have Hindi version.
-And the tickets printed or generated on line should have Telugu narrations also.
-Most of our governments say pro people and are actually pro rich and pro english educated.
+And the tickets printed or generated online or SMS sent should have Telugu narrations also.
+Most of our governments say pro people and are actually pro English educated.

-TTD can implement the site in Telugu, so that Telugu will have some more exposure to many more people.
+TTD can implement the site in Telugu, Send their mails and SMSs in Telugu also so that Telugu will have some more exposure to many more people.

 A Social Awareness Initiative by www.teluguconnect.net

-Note: After clicking “Sign Now”, you have to go to your mail and confirm the link, then only the demand will go to the concerned authority for any action.
+Note: After clicking “Sign Now”, you have to go to your mail (some times mail may be in your spam mail box) and click on the link provided in the mail, then only the demand will go to the concerned authority for any action.

 Will be sent to Chairman, EO, JEO,PRO of TTD